Niyaz-Mohamed/Mosaic/README.md

 --------
 - Convertion of normal images to pixel art
 - Support for greyscaling images
-- An Image library for easy image storage and download
+- An Image library for easy image storage and download, as well as looking at the creations of others

 Resources used